Level dynamics and avoided level crossings in driven disordered quantum dots: Level dynamics

 \subsection{Level velocity statistics}

-Next we discuss the statistical properties of energy level velocities defined as the first derivative with respect to the parameter $\lambda$, i.e. the fictitious time in level dynamics.
-A simple expression is provided via first order perturbation theory:
+Next we discuss the statistical properties of the energy level velocities both in the RMT and the strongly localized regime.
+The velocity can be expressed as the first derivative with respect to the parameter $\lambda$: